DavidMiles1925/water_alarm_clock/README.md

 >Python is natively installed on the Raspberry Pi Pico that will be used in Version 1.0.
 However, python can be downloaded and installed here: [Install Python](https://www.python.org/downloads/)

 #### Current Version: 0.6
-    - configure to run on startup
+    - configured to run on startup
     - Minor improvements:
-        - optimize sleep times
+        - optimized sleep times
-        - add exit message on lcd
+        - added exit message on lcd
-        -re-introduce debugging for porting
+        -re-introduced debugging for porting
+    - Reformated board layout for efficiency
     - README:
         - Project recap
         - Videos/images